DadiousA/CSC210_China_Travels_the_World/README.md

 Member 1: Shengbo Ge, sge3@u.rochester.edu
 Member 2: Yu Wang, ywang176@ur.rochester.edu

-Milestone 1

 Web application:
 Wan'U

 Targeted audience:
-The 1.4 billion Chinese people.
+The world travelers.

 Problems intended to solve:
-We help Chinese travelers to share their traveling experience.
+We help travelers to share their traveling experience.
-The travelers will be able to store their photos on our site and write blogs.
-Other users, when granted permission, will be able to make comments.
+The travelers will be able to store their photos on our site and write notes to their photos.
+Other users can view these photos on the public domain.
-We will also sort travel experiences by destinations and allow users to describe the destination.
-They will be able to create a travel destination and update information about this destination like Wikipedia.
-In addition, we will allow the users to vote for the most inspiring image of the week: Image of the Week.

 Minimum requirements:
 We allow users to create, update and delete accounts.
-Each account holder will have a user name and a dedicated webpage, and will be able to upload their photos and write blogs.
+Each account holder will have a user name and a dedicated webpage, and will be able to upload, read and delete their photos, as well as write notes to their photos.
+Users will also be able to edit their preferences.
-People not logged in will still be able to browse/read our site, but they shall not be able to vote or make comments.
+People not logged in will still be able to browse the public gallary.
 We will also make sure the Ajax technology is deployed in our site.

 Beyond the basics:
-We intend to use Artificial Intelligence to mine the images stored  in our database so as to improve the browsing experience.
-Specifically, we will parse the texts and images to geo-locate each image as finely as possible.
-Moreover, it is our goal that we should be able to identify images with such iconic objects as the Eiffel Tower and the Statue of Liberty.
+ a great user experience: Well-designed webpage, with easy-to-understand interactions. real-time updates: The database, as well as the image gallary, will keep updated.
+All these happened without reload the browser page. sophisticated use of external APIs: good use of jssor API, which made the gallary possible. file commands on server side: we manuplate files on server side. advanced use of ajax: upload and read files through ajax.